 So is a copper stainless steel lined skillet the best pan for fish?.....probably.

-If the cost wasn't so prohibitive.
+If the price wasn't so prohibitive.
 Most of us just couldn't justify the cost.

-Evan after 25 years working in kitchens I can count on 1 hand the amount of times I’ve been lucky enough to use a copper pan.
+Evan after 25 years working in kitchens I can count on 1 hand the number of times I’ve been lucky enough to use a copper pan.